Hands on: Stadia for Android TV replaces Chromecast Ultra - 9to5Google

 On Google TV, a platform where all devices have a built-in Assistant button on the remote, Google has disabled the Stadia Controller’s Assistant button.
 To some degree, this makes sense as the controller connects directly to Stadia and therefore has no way to relay your Assistant commands back to your TV.
 The alternative would be to have an entirely separate Google Assistant experience from what is normally available through Google TV.

+Thankfully, this should only be a problem in the short term, as Google has recently promised to bring support for the Stadia Controller’s Assistant button in a future update.

-Instead, the app directs you to use your remote’s Google Assistant button.
-However, at least for now, the Assistant built into the Chromecast with Google TV has no idea how to play games on Stadia, making this part of the experience a distinct downgrade.
+For now, the app directs you to use your remote’s Google Assistant button.
+However, asking this Google Assistant to play a particular game — “Play Borderlands 3” — merely launches the Stadia app without actually starting the game, making this part of the experience a distinct downgrade.

 Elsewhere in controller-related quirks, you absolutely can pair your Stadia Controller while the app is closed.
 So far, as I’ve tested, the pairing code does not seem to change, unlike on the web and Android apps.
 However, pairing your controller to the Chromecast with Google TV does not currently open directly to Stadia like it does on the Chromecast Ultra.
-It’s possible this may change when the app formally launches.
+More strangely, opening the Stadia app after pairing the controller causes the controller to quickly unpair and re-pair itself.

 Expectedly, pairing the Stadia Controller does not allow it to navigate the Chromecast’s menus, only Stadia’s.
 Worse, any time you leave the Stadia app, for any reason (more on this in a minute), the Stadia Controller immediately unpairs and shuts off, with a little on-screen reminder to use your main remote.

-Note: Update: Now that the Android TV app has gone live, we’ve given the app another lookover and updated, where needed, below.
-Notable changes include a slightly tweaked Google Assistant experience and a brief look at the in-app account switcher.